kubb-labs/fabric/docs/core/composables/use-app.md

 # useApp

-Composable for accessing the App context with metadata and exit function.
+Composable for accessing the App context with metadata and lifecycle control.

 ## Usage